 JSCAPE MFT Server's Network Storage module (formerly known as Reverse Proxy) makes it possible to extend the storage of your managed file transfer server to various remote services and storage solutions like SFTP servers, Samba shares, Amazon S3 buckets, Azure Files folders, and many others.
 This can come in handy when your MFT Server machine has limited storage capacity or if you simply want to store certain user files in another place.
 One of the supported remote services is FTP/S. If you have an FTP or FTPS server with lots of free storage space and you want to use that as a network storage for your MFT Server, you might want to read this tutorial.Read More

 JSCAPE MFT Server encrypted file transfer protocols like SFTP and those secured through TLS (e.g. HTTPS, FTPS, AS2, OFTP, and WebDAVS) can be configured for FIPS compliance.
 Since this is a function that isn't switched on by default, you might wonder if it's necessary to enable it at all.Read More

 There will be times when you'll want to transfer files over a secure connection.
 One option is to use FTPS (FTP over SSL) which provides data-in-motion encryption through SSL (Secure Sockets Layer).
 When you setup an FTPS service in JSCAPE MFT Server, you'll notice that you actually have 3 modes to choose from explicit SSL, forced explicit SSL and implicit SSL.

 This post was originally published on May 6, 2012 but was updated and republished on November 4, 2018.

 The security of any SSL/TLS-protected connection largely depends on the client and server's choice of cipher suites.
-If you use file transfer protocols like HTTPS, FTPS, and AS2 but don't know what cipher suites are, you will want to read this post.Read More
+But what are cipher suites?
+If you use file transfer protocols like HTTPS, FTPS, and AS2 but don't know what cipher suites are, you will want to read this post and learn how to use a cipher.Read More